-'The Orange County Board of Commissioners shall decide on the allocation of the revenues collected from this tax annually during its budgeting process.
+"The Orange County Board of Commissioners shall decide on the allocation of the revenues collected from this tax annually during its budgeting process.
 At least ten percent (10%) of the annual revenues shall be used to provide funding for visitor information services and to support cultural events."

-Dare County in North Carolina's Outer Banks, which sees large increases in its transient visitor population during the summer season, has legislation (predating the guidelines) that specifically dictates a portion of its occupancy tax will go towards "services or programs needed due to the impact of tourism on the county."
+Dare County in North Carolina's Outer Banks, which sees large increases in its transient visitor population during the summer season, has legislation predating the 1997 guidelines that specifically dictates a portion of its occupancy tax will go towards "services or programs needed due to the impact of tourism on the county."

-In several incorporated beach communities in Brunswick County (which have a relatively small number of permanent year-round residents), their individual occupancy tax legislation states that "tourism-related" expenditures include the criminal justice system, fire protection, public facilities and utilities, health facilities, solid waste and sewage treatment control, and repair of waterfront erosion.
+In several incorporated beach communities in Brunswick County, their individual occupancy tax legislation requires that revenue be allocated to the criminal justice system, fire protection, public facilities and utilities, health facilities, solid waste and sewage treatment control, and repair of waterfront erosion.
 These communities are Caswell Beach, Holden Beach, Ocean Isle Beach, and Sunset Beach.

-All the above instances of "non-tourism" occupancy tax spending in counties and cities and towns were enabled through individual legislation passed prior to the adoption of the uniform occupancy tax guidelines in 1997.
+All the above instances of "non-tourism" occupancy tax spending in counties and cities and towns were enabled through legislation passed prior to the uniform occupancy tax guidelines in 1997.
 These guidelines direct that any new occupancy tax legislation should be written to mandate at least two-thirds of occupancy tax revenue must be invested in destination promotion, and no more than one-third of the revenue invested in "tourism-related expenditures."